kykker/ethQueries/ReadMe.md

 - Get the history of transfers
 - Check if an address have ever interacted with a specific contract

-- Scrape fees data from cryptofees.infoype some Markdown on the left
-- Then plot the scraped data as time series using ChartJS
-- ✨Compare tokens  values ✨

 ## Components

 - ./scraper_input